This article was first published in November 2019 and was last updated in June 2020.

 Guangxi New Media Center is among the strangest Chinese buildings.
 It became the butt of all jokes as the skyscraper looks remarkably like an erect phallus complete with testicles.
 The city of Kunming also has a structure that resembles a retro orange cell phone, complete with a window screen and giant buttons.

 Chinese architecture has reached such eccentric levels that President Xi Jinxing had to ask for the trend to end.
 He called for builders to stop erecting weird buildings and instead aim to serve the people and be morally inspiring.
+Take a look at the 1,000 Trees building complex in Shanghai designed by infamous Heatherwick studios as an example (the same architects that built the Silo in Cape Town among many other famous structures).

 But, not all buildings are made of shiny glass and steel, more than 40 million people still live in cave dwellings in Shaanxi province, and you can stay in one too if you visit.
 These homes are easier to warm during the winter and keep cool in the summer.